-- DNS simulations are quite expensive, they require a lot of grid points/cells in order to resolve all the turbulent scales (in space and time). - As we have seen, in a DNS simulation the gridding/meshing requirements scales proportional to $Re_T^{9/4}$ or approximately proportional to $Re_T^3$ for a single time step. - And every time step should be sufficiently resolved in time (CFL condition less than 1, and the ideal value should be less than 0.5). - Those are a lot of grid points/cells and time-steps. - To avoid the extremely high computational requirements of DNS simulations, we can use large-eddy simulations (LES). - A good LES simulation, aims at resolving 80% of the energy spectrum. - If the mesh requirements of a LES are still too high, we can do a VLES (very large eddy simulation) where we aim at resolving 50% of the energy spectrum. - Another alternative are detached-eddy simulations (DES).
-In DES, we use RANS close to walls and LES in the far field. - LES, VLES, and DES are commonly called scale-resolving simulations (SRS).
+- DNS simulations are too expensive, they require a lot of grid points/cells in order to resolve all the turbulent scales (in space and time). - As we have seen, in a DNS simulation the gridding/meshing requirements scales proportional to $Re_T^{9/4}$ or approximately proportional to $Re_T^3$ for a single time step. - And every time step should be sufficiently resolved in time (CFL condition less than 1, and the ideal value should be less than 0.5). - Those are a lot of grid points/cells and a lot of time-steps. - To avoid the extremely high computational requirements of DNS simulations, we can use large-eddy simulations (LES). - A good LES simulation, aims at resolving 80% of the energy spectrum. - If the mesh requirements of a LES are still too high, we can do a VLES (very large eddy simulation) where we aim at resolving 50% of the energy spectrum. - Another alternative are detached-eddy simulations (DES). - In DES, we use RANS close to walls and LES in the far field. - LES, VLES, and DES are commonly called scale-resolving simulations (SRS).

 - If SRS requirements are still too high, which is the case for most of the industrial applications requiring quick turn-around times, we can use RANS/URANS models. - In RANS/URANS simulations the whole energy spectrum is modeled. - RANS/URANS also heavily relies in wall functions and incentive y+ near the wall treatment. - The meshing requirements of RANS/URANS should be sufficiently to capture well integral scales $l_0$ and model/resolve the boundary layer (according to the near the wall treatment). - As it can be seen from this discussion, meshing requirements are driven by the turbulent scales we would like to resolve.
-Meshing depends on the turbulence modeling approach taken. - SRS simulations requires fine meshes to resolve the space and time scales. - RANS/URANS can use coarse meshes, as all the scales are being modeled. - In the next lecture, we will address how to compute estimates of the turbulence scales and leverage this information to generate the mesh.
+Meshing depends on the turbulence modeling approach taken. - SRS simulations requires fine meshes to resolve the space and time scales. - RANS/URANS can use coarse meshes, as all the scales are being modeled. - In Lecture 4, we will address how to compute estimates of the turbulence scales and leverage this information to generate the mesh.

-- So far, we have seen that the mesh resolution determines the fraction of the turbulent kinetic energy directly resolved. - Let us suppose that we want to resolve 80% of the turbulent kinetic energy k(l) in a LES simulation.
-Then, approximately 15 cells will be needed across the integral length scale $l_0$ . - In the same way, if you would like to solve 50% of the turbulent kinetic energy k(l) (VLES), you will need approximately 4 cells across the integral length scale $l_0$ .
+- From the previous discussion, we can see that the mesh resolution determines the fraction of the turbulent kinetic energy directly resolved. - So, let us suppose that we want to resolve 80% of the turbulent kinetic energy k(l) in a scaleresolving simulation (SRS). - Then, approximately 5 cells ( $l_0/\Delta$ ) will be needed across the integral length scale $l_0$ .

-Cumulative turbulent kinetic energy against lengths scale of eddies
+Cumulative turbulent kinetic energy against lengths scale of eddies.
+The figure has been adapted from Turbulent Flows by S. Pope